MAJOR DUTIES AND RESPONSIBLITIES:

 - Assesses applicant ability to live independently and evaluates special needs in areas such as health care, mental health, and addiction.

 - Processes applications through Seattle Housing Authority (SHA) ensuring all SHA and Washington State Housing Finance Commission (WSHFC) eligibility requirements and regulations are met.

 - Responsible for admission decisions in coordination with the Program Manager.

 This position requires the employee to work in an environment where there may be exposure to blood, bodily fluids, and other potentially infectious material.
 Other exposures could include cleaning supplies, chemicals involved in pest control, paint and other materials used in building maintenance.
 Working conditions may include interruptions, working alone, interactions with angry persons, and exposure to computer CRTs.

 The requirements described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Mobility/dexterity of hands/arms to enable use of computer, phone and other office equipment.
+Mobility/dexterity of hands/arms to enable keying into locked areas as well as using a computer and other office equipment.